github/docs/content/osmand/map/index.md

 intro: "The map is a core element of the OsmAnd app.
 This section talks about how to obtain map data and how to set up the map appearance."
 versions: '*'
 ---
-Information about map
-- What's map
-- Configure Map all elements
-- Search results on the map
+Introduction about the map and what it includes.
+Explanation about coordinates.

 {% link_with_intro /configure-map-menu %}
 {% link_with_intro /online-raster-maps %}